-- See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you put your studies on hold, are withdrawn or suspended. - 31.6 We may withdraw you from your course under the Engagement Monitoring and Withdrawal: Procedure (see www.bournemouth.ac.uk/important-information, under Conduct and Welfare) and end this student agreement if: - You do not respond or re-engage with your learning after we have raised concerns with you about your level of engagement with your course - You do not have or maintain the correct visa or other immigration status to allow you to study at BU, or fail to comply with any conditions attached to your visa, including requirements for placements (see paragraphs 2.5 and 12).
-We will need to report to the Home Office if we withdraw you for this reason. - 31.7 In some cases, you may have a right to appeal a decision to require you to withdraw as described in the relevant policy.
+- You do not have or maintain the correct visa or other immigration status to allow you to study at BU, or fail to comply with any conditions attached to your visa, including requirements for placements (see paragraphs 2.5 and 12).
+We will need to report to the Home Office if we withdraw you for this reason. - In some cases, you may have a right to appeal a decision to require you to withdraw as described in the relevant policy.
 For example, if you wish to appeal against an academic assessment, you may do so under the Academic Appeals: Policy and Procedure for Taught Awards or the Academic Appeals: Policy and Procedures for Research Awards (see paragraph 22).
 Guidance and support is available from AskBU (call +44 (0)1202 969696, email askbu@Bournemouth.ac.uk, or visit the Base, Talbot Campus or the Helpzone, Bournemouth Gateway Building, Lansdowne Campus) and from SUBU Advice (+44 (0)1202 965779 or email subuadvice@bournemouth.ac.uk).